Vladimir-0001/Agechecker-Bypass/README.md

 ✔ No sketchy chrome extentions

-> **Warning**: This Bypass only works for PRE-order verification, meaning if it says it will email you after to verify IT WILL NOT WORK (try to check out without the bypass it will look like ([this](#post-order-verification), dont worry though im wokring on a bypass for post-order verification too ;)
+> **Warning**: This Bypass only works for PRE-order verification, meaning if it says it will email you after to verify IT WILL NOT WORK (try to check out without the bypass it will look like [this](#post-order-verification)), dont worry though im wokring on a bypass for post-order verification too ;)

 # Setup The Bypass